laravel/spark-next-docs/1.x/installation.md

 }
 ```

-You may quickly create an `auth.json` file via your terminal using the following command:
+You may quickly create an `auth.json` file via your terminal using the following command.
+As mentioned previously, you may create an API token via the [Spark dashboard](https://spark.laravel.com/user/api-tokens).
+This token may be used as a substitute for your password when creating a Composer `auth.json` file:

 ```bash
 composer config http-basic.spark.laravel.com taylor@example.com your-api-token